iamnotbibia/Mezzdough-Restaurant-Website/Mezzdough_Restaurant/README.md

-Certainly!
-Here is a README.md example for your web mini-project: markdown# Web Mini Project

-A small project for the 'Web Design' course using HTML, CSS, Bootstrap framework, and JavaScript.

 ## Project Overview

 This project is a prototype website for a restaurant.
 Please note that it is not yet complete.
 The aim of this project was to practice and implement skills learned during the 'Web Design' course.